Documenting our self build campervan!

 We did not put anywhere near enough thought into what we wanted in the van before we started wallboarding, as a result we ended up finding novel ways of hiding wires behind furniture and facings rather than behind the wallboards and ceiling boards like we should have.
 The following wiring diagram has evolved over time and given hindsight, should have been the first thing we did!

 We connected the ZIG to the leisure and van battery using 35A capable cabling, installing a 30A fuse for each feed.
-The fridge was wired directly to the van battery with 15A capable wiring with a 15A fuse.
-We hid fridge wiring and cabling for the bathroom light and toilet flush behind the wallboard along with cabling for the ceiling light behind the ceiling board.
+The 2 runs of 35A cabling was fed around the engine compartment, through the bulkhead and up the a frame into the over cab space.
+The fridge was wired directly to the van battery with 15A capable wiring with a 15A fuse and via a relay which switched on only when the alternator was generating power.
+We hid the fridge wiring and cabling for the bathroom light and toilet flush behind the wallboard along with cabling for the ceiling light behind the ceiling board.
+We originally used figure 8 cabling to connect the leisure and van batteries to the ZIG unit, this was a mistake as we should have used the van body as the return path and given the length, we should have used thicker cable.

 When installing the overhead cupboards we took the opportunity to hide some more wiring for additional lights; an LED strip light in the galley area and three smaller LED lights in the dinette area.
 The galley light took a feed from the bathroom light wiring and the dinette was a fresh feed from the ZIG.
 At this point we installed a fused distribution panel to take the two 10A feeds from the ZIG and distribute them to the variety of different appliances we now had.
 There was a space beneath the ZIG unit which we used as a shelf for the satellite receiver and a 12V socket for both.
 We also installed an exterior satellite socket routing it through the facia being installed as part of the overhead cupbaords.